ingenia-api/ingenia_ruby/README.md

 ```

 notes:

-Classification status can be one of:
-*  complete: normal response with all fields filled.
-*  unrecognised: no classification was possible, empty results state.
-*  timeout: classifier was too busy at the time the call was made.
-*  not_run: some other error stopped the classifications from returning

-Tag sets are not guarenteed to be in any particular order.
-Tag set tags are ordered by score with a maximum of six tags per tag set.
+- Tag set tags are ordered by score with a maximum of six tags per tag set.
-Tag scores are always to 4 decimal places.
+- Tag scores are always to 4 decimal places - 1.0 being the strongest affinity and 0.001 the weakest.

 ## More Information

-See http://ingenia.com/reference for full low level API specifications.
+See http://ingeniapi.com/reference for more details of the API.